-An inguinal hernia (IH) is an abnormal protrusion of intraabdominal contents through the inguinal canal.
-IH is one of two different types of groin hernias (in addition to the less common femoral hernia), and can be further subdivided based on anatomic location: an indirect inguinal hernia protrudes lateral to the inferior epigastric vessels through the deep inguinal ring, whereas a direct inguinal hernia protrudes medial to the inferior epigastric vessels through a defect in the posterior wall of the inguinal canal.
+An inguinal hernia is an abnormal protrusion of intraabdominal contents (most commonly fat) through the inguinal canal.
+Inguinal hernias are the most common type of groin hernia, and can be further subdivided based on anatomic location: an indirect inguinal hernia protrudes lateral to the inferior epigastric vessels through the deep inguinal ring, whereas a direct inguinal hernia protrudes medial to the inferior epigastric vessels through a defect in the posterior wall of the inguinal canal.
 An uncomplicated inguinal hernia typically manifests as a mass in the groin with or without pain (inguinodynia).
 Incarceration, obstruction, and strangulation of hernial contents are collectively referred to as complicated inguinal hernia.
-IH is a clinical diagnosis.
+Inguinal hernia is a clinical diagnosis.
 Imaging, preferably with ultrasound, is indicated if the clinical diagnosis is uncertain.
-Surgery is the only definitive management of IH and can be performed as an open surgery or laparoscopically.
+Surgery is the only definitive management of inguinal hernia and can be performed as an open surgery or laparoscopically.
 A strangulated inguinal hernia is a surgical emergency.
-In patients with an incarcerated hernia with/without bowel obstruction, manual reduction of the hernia may be considered as a temporizing measure before surgery.
-Conservative management may be considered in a select group of patients with small, uncomplicated inguinal hernia.
+In patients with an incarcerated hernia with or without bowel obstruction, manual reduction of the hernia may be considered as a temporizing measure before surgery.
+Conservative management may be considered in select patients with a small, uncomplicated inguinal hernia.

 - Direct inguinal hernia: protrusion of abdominal and/or pelvic contents directly through the posterior wall of the inguinal canal

 - Indirect inguinal hernia: protrusion of abdominal and/or pelvic contents into the inguinal canal through the deep inguinal ring

 - Uncomplicated inguinal hernia: an inguinal hernia that is completely reducible and not associated with signs of bowel obstruction or strangulation